-These tip sheets are designed for parents, librarians, after-school caregivers, and educators of all stripes.
+These reading guides are designed for parents, librarians, after-school caregivers, and educators of all stripes.
 You don’t have to be a math whiz to enjoy exploring math with the kids in your life.
 Just plunge in, and see where the story takes you!

-Each tip sheet includes both math-centric and narrative activities to start discussions and activities with one child, a handful of kids, or an entire classroom.
+Each reading guide includes both math-centric and narrative activities to start discussions and activities with one child, a handful of kids, or an entire classroom.

 Let us know how it goes using #mathicalbooks on Twitter!
 We look forward to hearing from you!

 Have You Seen My Dragon (Steve Light)